 Permanent, semi-permanent, demi-permanent—it can be a little confusing.
 Pastor explains:

-"Permanent colors are going to last the longest, semi-permanent may only last about six weeks.
+"Permanent colors are going to last the longest, semi-permanent may last six washes.
 My favorite are demi-permanent colors because those last about 24 washes—and for some people, this could be a good while.
 Demi-permanent colors also cover grey nicely and are more forgiving when you want to change your color in the future."

 Semi- and demi-permanent colors are often confused with one another, but they do have some important differences.
 Unlike demi-permanent colors which contain developers, semi-permanent colors do not, which is why demi-permanent dyes tend to last longer.
 In addition to home-dyes, there are also rinses, toners, glazes, color depositing masks, hair chalks —and more.
 Ahead, find the formulas that are most recommended for dark hair and at-home use.